shantoroy/shantoroy.github.io/_posts/2023-02-17-simple-chat-application-using-python-zeromq.md

 toc: false
 toc_label: "Table of Contents"
 toc_icon: "heart"
 excerpt: "Learn how to build a simple chat application using Python and the ZeroMQ module!
-Our step-by-step guide will teach you everything you need to know about publisher-subscriber messaging and how to use ZeroMQ to create a real-time chat experience."
+Our step-by-step guide will teach you about publisher-subscriber messaging and how to use ZeroMQ to create a real-time chat experience between multiple people."
 ---